Smart Garden Alleys in Makassar City sponsored by the U.S. National Science Foundation.

 Context

 The NSF has long been a leader in advancing the foundational science and engineering research and education that will revolutionize cities and communities for the mid-21st century.
 Partnerships, domestic and international, have been key in ensuring the long-term success of NSF’s investments in smart cities and communities research.
-NSF has supported this research through a number of programs, most prominently the Smart and Connected Communities Program (S&CC) launched in 2017, which follows a decade of investment in the closely-aligned Cyber-Physical Systems (CPS) Program, among others.
-Both programs are committed to piloting activities and transitioning the research from the laboratory to practice.
+NSF has supported this research through a number of programs, most prominently the Smart and Connected Communities Program (S&CC) launched in 2017, which follows a decade of investment in the closely aligned Cyber-Physical Systems (CPS) Program, among others.
+All programs are committed to piloting activities and transitioning the research from the laboratory to practice.

 Points of Contact